Today's Menu

 How to Make

-- In a small bowl, combine 40g minced garlic, 2 tbsp ground cumin, 1 tbsp paprika, 2 tsp salt, 1 tsp black pepper, and 30ml olive oil to form a thick paste.
+- In a small bowl, combine 60ml olive oil, 20g minced garlic, 2 tsp cumin, 1 tbsp paprika, 2 tsp salt, and 1 tsp black pepper to create a paste.

-- Rub the spice paste all over the lamb shoulder, massaging it into all crevices and surfaces, then let rest at room temperature for 20 minutes.
+- Rub the spice paste all over the lamb shoulder, massaging it into the scored fat and all surfaces, then let marinate at room temperature for 30 minutes.

-- Cover the roasting pan tightly with aluminum foil, creating a seal, and roast for 3 hours without opening.
+- Pour 500ml water into the bottom of the pan (not over the lamb), cover tightly with aluminum foil, and roast for 3 hours.

-- Remove foil, increase oven temperature to 200°C (400°F), and roast for another 30-40 minutes until the surface is deeply golden and crispy.
+- Remove foil, increase oven temperature to 200°C (400°F), and roast uncovered for an additional 30-40 minutes until the top is deeply caramelized and golden brown.

 🥗